GeorgePapageorgakis/Atmospheric-model-MPI/README.md

 * each processor will take a piece of the surface (eg. 100x50 grid points / # processors) and their respective columns.

-* In the vertical z axis does not occur any form of communication, however, the corresponding size of partition multiplies the size of messages and ultimately plays his role in the choice of partition, as we will see below in the analysis of performance.
+* In the vertical z axis does not occur any form of communication, however, the corresponding size of partition multiplies the size of messages and ultimately plays a significant role in the choice of partition, as we will see below in the analysis of performance.